whizzml/examples/best-first/readme.md

 The script takes as inputs the dataset to use and the number of features (that is, dataset fields) to return and yields as output a list of the `n` selected features, as field identifiers.

+To select the best performance, the script uses the metric `average_phi` in the evaluations it performs, which is only available for classification problems.
+Therefore, the script is only valid for categorical objective fields.